 Preferred Apartment Communities (APTS) Gains But Lags Market: What You Should Know

-Heading into today, shares of the real estate investment trust had lost 2.44% over the past month, lagging the Finance sector's gain of 0.44% and the S&P 500's gain of 2.65% in that time.
+Coming into today, shares of the real estate investment trust had lost 1.43% in the past month.
+In that same time, the Finance sector gained 2.9%, while the S&P 500 gained 4.69%.

-Investors might also notice recent changes to analyst estimates for Preferred Apartment Communities.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Preferred Apartment Communities.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Preferred Apartment Communities is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.94% higher.
+Preferred Apartment Communities currently has a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that Preferred Apartment Communities has a Forward P/E ratio of 24.03 right now.
-Its industry sports an average Forward P/E of 24.44, so we one might conclude that Preferred Apartment Communities is trading at a discount comparatively.
+Looking at its valuation, Preferred Apartment Communities is holding a Forward P/E ratio of 23.71.
+For comparison, its industry has an average Forward P/E of 24.65, which means Preferred Apartment Communities is trading at a discount to the group.

-Also, we should mention that APTS has a PEG ratio of 3.43.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-REIT and Equity Trust - Residential stocks are, on average, holding a PEG ratio of 3.71 based on yesterday's closing prices.
+It is also worth noting that APTS currently has a PEG ratio of 3.39.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+REIT and Equity Trust - Residential stocks are, on average, holding a PEG ratio of 3.73 based on yesterday's closing prices.

 Click to get this free report